 After general anesthesia, the surgeon will make an incision, the site of which depends on the type of blepharoplasty being performed.
 If the correction is in the upper eyelid, the incision is made within the natural crease of the lid to conceal any resulting scars.
 This site also allows the plastic surgeon to remove or reposition fatty deposits, tighten muscles, or remove excess skin.

-In lower blepharoplasty, the incision is typically made at the lower lash line, just below the eye and on the inner aspect of the lower lid.
+In lower blepharoplasty, the incision is typically made at the lower lash line, just below the eye, and on the inner aspect of the lower lid.
 Depending on the nature of the correction, fatty deposits may be removed or repositioned, muscles may be tightened, or excess skin may be removed.

 Incisions are closed with both resorbable and non-resorbable sutures.
 An antibiotic ointment is then applied after the procedure is completed.

 As an outpatient procedure, blepharoplasty patients are usually released the same day of surgery.
 Initial healing will involve some discomfort, swelling, irritation, and dry eyes.
 Be sure to take any prescribed medications to avoid infection, and follow all instructions from your doctor.
 Sutures can be removed around one week after the procedure.
+We’ll provide you with more in-depth instructions that you should adhere to in order to achieve the best results possible.

 There are always potential risks involved with any surgery or procedure that requires anesthesia, so discuss these with your doctor before deciding to undergo blepharoplasty surgery.
 Potential risks associated specifically with eyelid surgery include: